ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

 }
 ```

-As you can see, you specify a list of jvm packages (in this case just `io.ktor.exercise.autoreload`), that should
+As you can see, you specify a list of strings to match the classloaders you want to watch (in this case just `solutions/exercise4`),
-be reloaded upon modification.
+that should be reloaded upon modification.

-Using gradle, you can run `gradle compile` in another terminal to trigger the compilation.
+## Recompiling automatically on source changes

+Since Autoreload feature just detect changes on class files, you have to compile the application by yourself.
-While using intelliJ you can run `Build -> Build Project` to trigger a recompilation while running.
+You can do it using intelliJ IDEA with `Build -> Build Project` while running.

-Try changing the respodText String, trigger a compilation and run a new request in your browser to the see the changes.

-Note that it is also possible to watch for sources using gradle, and automatically trigger a Kotlin compilation.
+But you can also use gradle to automatically detect source changes and compile it for you.
+So you can just open
+other terminal in your project folder and run: `gradle -t build`.
+It will compile the application, and after doing so
+it will be listening for additional source changes and recompiling when necessary.

+You can then use other terminal to run the application with `gradle run`.